brimdata/super/book/src/super-sql/syntax.md

 [dataflow scoping](intro.md#dataflow-scoping) and
 [relational scoping](intro.md#relational-scoping).

-For example,
+For example, [this example](declarations/constants.md#examples) of a constant declaration
 ```
-const pi=3.14
+const PI=3.14
-values pi
+values PI
 ```
-emits the value of the constant `pi`, but
+emits the value `3.14` whereas
 ```
 (
-  const pi=3.14
+  const PI=3.14
-  values pi
+  values PI
 )
-| values this+pi
+| values this+PI
 ```
-emits `error("missing")` because the second reference to `pi` does not the declared constant as it's in the outer scope, and thus it is bound `this.pi` via dataflow scoping, which does not exist at entry to the second [`values`](operators/values.md) operator.
+emits `error("missing")` because the second reference to `PI` is not in the scope of the declared constant and thus the identifier is interpreted as a field reference `this.pi` via [dataflow scoping](intro.md#dataflow-scoping).

 ### Identifiers